 Dallas City Hall’s beef with Uber, the popular app-based limo service, has escalated into an internal investigation.
 The flap is over an update to the city’s limo ordinance restricting Uber’s service.
 It was slipped onto the city council agenda for a vote without any public discussion.

-Council member Phillip Kingston says he wants to know three things.
+Council member Philip Kingston says he wants to know three things.